rotki/docs/usage-guides/integrations/exchange-keys.md

 ---
-description: Connecting centralized exchanges to rotki via API keys, with per-exchange setup instructions.
+description: Connect centralized exchanges to rotki using read-only API keys, with step-by-step setup instructions and exchange-specific notes for each platform.
 ---

 # Exchange API Keys